 Check that the Proxy pattern is installed correctly.

-This step is part of installation:install-proxy-uyuni.adoc.
+This step is part of installation-and-upgrade:install-proxy-uyuni.adoc.

 To verify a successful installation, on the server select the

 The salt-broker service will be automatically started after installation is complete.
 This service forwards the Salt interactions to the Uyuni server.

 It is possible to arrange Salt proxies in a chain.